ivanitlearning/AWS-Associate-Courses/README.md

   - path-based `/cat` or `/dog`
   - host-based if you want to use different DNS names.
 - Support EC2, ECS, EKS (k8s), Lambda, HTTPS, HTTP/2 and websockets.
-- ALB can use Server Name Indication (SNI)[^1] for multiple SSL certs attached to that LB.
+- ALB can use [Server Name Indication (SNI)](https://www.cloudflare.com/learning/ssl/what-is-sni/) for multiple SSL certs attached to that LB.
   - LB can direct individual domain names using SSL certs at different target groups.
 - AWS does not suggest using Classic Load Balancer (CLB), these are legacy.
 All achievable with ALB.
   - This can only use one SSL certificate.
+- **Test note:** You can assign an Elastic IP address on a Network LB [but not](https://stackoverflow.com/a/55243777/7908040) (one per AZ) an Application LB.

 ### 1.12.3.
 Launch Configuration and Templates